cfchou/hakyll_site/posts/2013-05-13-canbuildfrom-and-builder.md

 I would like to have a really functioning CanBuildFrom instead of a do-nothing demonstration.
 Which means it'll be able to build a collection.

-Since my approach is to mimic collection library, at least cosmetically.
+My approach is to mimic collection library, at least cosmetically.
 Some understanding of how collections are organized in the library is necessary.
 For that [this discussion](http://stackoverflow.com/questions/1722137/scala-2-8-collections-design-tutorial?lq=1) does a fantastic job.
 The pictures below are copied from [here](https://github.com/sirthias/scala-collections-charts/downloads) as they are very helpful.